mcdejonge/rs/README.md

 ### Installing rs

-Installing rs itself is a simple matter of downloading the repository somewhere.
+Installing rs itself is a simple matter of installing it using the racket package manager (raco pkg install rs) but you can also download the repository you're currently viewing somewhere.

+You will also want to install the demos: https://github.com/mcdejonge/rs-demos , if only because this repository contains a starting template.

 ## Getting started

 1. First, make sure you have at least one available MIDI port on your system that is connected to something that makes a sound.
 A loopback device to a DAW would be a good choice but hardware should also work.

-2. Next, open one of the demo files in your Racket editing environment of choice and run it.
+2. Next, open one of the demo files (available from https://github.com/mcdejonge/rs-demos )in your Racket editing environment of choice and run it.
 If you've set up everything correctly you should be hearing a simple sequence.

    rs has been tested with DrRacket and with Emacs running racket-mode.
 When using DrRacket, make sure to disable debugging (Language -> Choose Language -> The Racket Language -> No debugging or profiling).
 Even with debugging disabled timing in DrRacket is quite sloppy (see "Performance" above) so your best bet is probably to run rs in a REPL in a terminal and to copy and paste commands into it from your editor of choice.